Software Development

 The purpose of this website is a portfolio for a photography biz and some agency created this website.

 The intro finally has a real purpose!
 It sets up the portfolio and displays that before anything else.
 The desktop view cookie and privacy box is non-intrusive and well designed instead of those awful ones that take up half the screen.
 The scroll concept on the mobile view is well done and the desktop view has a real scroll bar.
 When you click on a portfolio entry the concept they use to see more photos tells you the amount which was taught in the MIT course about adding information bits to the design.
 Everything here has a clear purpose.
 The contact form is actually useful.
-The animations are useful and not overused, you see one when activating the portfolio filter it rotates to open and then rotates back to closed.
-Finally a good website.
+The animations are useful and not overused, finally a good website.
+The agency that designed this website is here.

 Marketplace case study